 Eyelid surgery, also known as blepharoplasty, eyelid tuck, or eyelift, refers to the cosmetic procedure which can transform the tired, older look of your eyes.
-This popular procedure for both men and women is designed to restore a bright, energetic, more youthful and less tired appearance.
+This popular procedure in Boston by Dr. Volpe for both men and women is designed to restore a bright, energetic, more youthful, and less tired appearance.
 Upper eyelid tucks remove the skin and fat that can droop down to the lashes and in some instances can even correct obstructed vision.
-Lower lid tucks remove the bags created by fat pouches under the eyes and tighten the lower eyelid skin.
+Lower eyelid surgery removes the bags created by fat pouches under the eyes and tightens the lower eyelid skin.
 A special technique is used in the Asian eyelid to create a double crease eyelid.
 The effective results of blepharoplasty have made it the most common cosmetic surgical procedure in the world.

-Lower blepharoplasty is similar to upper lid surgery although the removal of bags under the eyes from redundant fatty tissue tends to be most important.
+Lower blepharoplasty sometimes referred to as eye bag surgery, is similar to upper eyelid surgery although the removal of bags under the eyes from redundant fatty tissue tends to be most important.
 Folds of extra skin can be tightened along with the underlying muscle and ligament at the corner of the eyes.

 “The result was even better than I expected!
 I was ready for a change.
 I can’t thank Dr. Volpe and his staff enough for the great job they did!”

 Cold compresses are applied for several hours following treatment to reduce any swelling.
 There may be some bruising that can take some days to fade away but fortunately, the scars from the incisions are very fine and hard to notice.